ljtallon/Power_BI_Projects/README.md

   - Standardizing multi-response variables for accurate aggregation.
   - Creating calculated columns to enrich analysis.
 - Built an **interactive dashboard** with slicers, charts, and KPIs to uncover workforce trends.
 - Designed visual narratives to make complex survey data accessible to non-technical stakeholders.

-## Visuals
+## Takeaways
+- Data scientists earn the highest salary, with an average of $93,000.
+- Python is the preferred coding language.
+- Most data professionals found it difficult to break into this industry.

 ### Data Survey Dashboard Overview
 <img width="1332" height="762" alt="image" src="https://github.com/user-attachments/assets/0b8dea53-d73e-4f8a-baf2-2c7a0cf8cdde" />